Decathlon/tzatziki/tzatziki-core/README.md

 """
 ```

-Other custom helpers are foreach (loop through array), split (split a String by symbol), math (compute some value) and conditional helpers (to compare values and output conditionally)
+Other custom helpers are foreach (loop through array), split (split a String by symbol), math (compute some value), noIndent (remove indent right before processing to improve visibility) and conditional helpers (to compare values and output conditionally)

 ## Time management